Saint Andrew West Central (Jamaica Parliament constituency)

 Saint Andrew West Central is a parliamentary constituency represented in the House of Representatives of the Jamaican Parliament.
 It elects one Member of Parliament MP by the first past the post system of election.
+The House of Representatives may consist of 63 members.

+The current MP, since 1997, is Andrew Holness, who has been Prime Minister of Jamaica since 2016 and previously from 2011 to 2012.

+This constituency encompasses urban communities in the parish of Saint Andrew, including Olympic Gardens, Molynes Gardens, and Seivright Gardens.
+His administration has emphasized youth training programs, social intervention strategies and housing upgrades.

 Boundaries

 Consists of Molynes Gardens, Olympic Gardens and Seivright Gardens.